sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, the `myFunction` function takes three arguments (`x`, `y`, and `z`).
 We create an array `args` containing the values we want to pass to the function, and then use the spread operator to expand the contents of `args` into separate arguments when calling the `myFunction` function.
 The output will be `1 2 3`.

-### 170. What is rest parameter ?
+### Question 170.
+What is rest parameter ?

 The rest parameter in JavaScript allows a function to accept an indefinite number of arguments as an array.
 It is denoted by three dots before the parameter name and must be the last parameter in the function's parameter list.

-### 171. Difference between spread and rest operator ?
+### Question 171.
+Difference between spread and rest operator ?

 The spread operator (...) in JavaScript is used to expand an iterable (like an array) into individual elements whereas the rest parameter (...) is used to collect multiple elements and pack them into an array.

 In other words, the spread operator is used to split an iterable into individual elements while the rest parameter is used to combine individual elements into an array.

-### 172. How to pass variable arguments in function using rest operator ?
+### Question 172.
+How to pass variable arguments in function using rest operator ?

 In JavaScript, you can pass variable arguments in a function using the rest operator (`...`).
 The rest operator allows you to represent an indefinite number of arguments as an array.
 Here's how you can use it: